rtcidle

 Installation

-- get the sources from the download page and compile;
+- get the sources from the

 - copy rtcidle.conf to /etc; add every